 The theme of the decoration is based on the writings of St-John – The 4th Gospel and the Apocalypse.

-The reinforced cement walls are covered with plaster to allow for the decoration, and impressive murals and canvasses adorn the nave and the chancel.
+The reinforced cement walls are covered with plaster in order to allow for the decoration; impressive murals and canvasses adorn the nave and the chancel.

 The Chapelle de la Vierge was decorated after WWI with a mural depicting the marriage of a Soldier of the Great War.